Ectopic Pregnancy Also Called: Extrauterine Pregnancy

 What Does an Ectopic Pregnancy Feel Like?

-- If your fallopian tube ruptured with the ectopic pregnancy, you may experience signs of shock which can include:
+If your fallopian tube ruptured with the ectopic pregnancy, you may experience signs of shock: fast racing pulse, dizziness, fainting, and clammy skin.

 Diagnosis of Ectopic Pregnancy

-If you or your doctor suspects an ectopic pregnancy he or she may order additional tests, and this can include a transvaginal ultrasound.
+If you or your doctor suspects an ectopic pregnancy he or she may order additional tests.

 You may also need a quantitative blood test, which determines the level of hCG and progesterone in your blood.
 Both hormones are present during pregnancy, and the amount of hCG increases directly with pregnancy in the beginning.